 It’s a sad and difficult time when a loved one is dying.
 As the end of life nears, here are some things you can do that will allow you to focus on remembering your loved one when the time comes.

 - If your loved one wants a funeral or memorial service, meet with the director of the funeral home to plan the details.

 - The arrangements may include the location of the event, coffin selection, cremation, type of service, transportation, flowers, burial, obituary, and obtaining death certificates.
 (You will need several copies of the death certificate.)

-2. Contact your religious leader.
+2. Contact your clergy member.